D1srupt3d/dotfiles/README.md

 - Modern Wayland compositor with Hyprland
 - Customizable status bar with Waybar
-- Notification system with Dunst and Swaync
+- Notification system with Swaync
-- Application launchers with Wofi
+- Application launcher with Wofi
-- Logout menu with Wlogout
+- Power menu with Wlogout
 - System monitoring with Btop
 - System information display with Fastfetch and custom ASCII art
-- Terminal configuration with Ghostty and Tokyo Night theme
+- Terminal configuration with Ghostty
 - Cross-shell prompt with Starship
 - Custom Zsh configuration with aliases and functions
 - Screenshot tool with Hyprshot
 - Screen locker with Hyprlock
 - Wallpaper management with Hyprpaper
 - Idle management with Hypridle
+- **Graphite Theme**: Cohesive gray/white color scheme across all components